TruStacks/catalog/README.md

 # Catalog

-The catalog is used for the discovery of [Software Factory](https://github.com/TruStacks/factories) components.
+The catalog is used for the discovery of [Softwre Delivery Toolchain](https://github.com/TruStacks/factories) components.

 ## Components